Rock 'n' Roll History for

 More than 1,000 mourners attended a private two-and-a-half-hour funeral service for Johnny Cash at First Baptist Church of Hendersonville, Tennessee.
 Kris Kristofferson, who wrote the 1970 classic "Sunday Morning Coming Down" for Johnny, led the tributes.
 "He represented the best of America.
 We're not going to see his like again."

-2004 - ClassicBands.com
+- ClassicBands.com

 September 15

-2007 - ClassicBands.com
+- ClassicBands.com

 September 15

-Prince announced plans to sue YouTube and other major Web sites for unauthorized use of his music in a bid to "reclaim his art on the Internet."
+Prince announced plans to sue YouTube and other major web sites for unauthorized use of his music in a bid to "reclaim his art on the Internet."

-2008 - ClassicBands.com
+- ClassicBands.com

 September 15

-Rick Wright, keyboardist and founding member of Pink Floyd died of cancer at the age of 65.
-Wright wrote a number of songs for the band in their early years, including "Paint Box", "Remember A Day" and "Summer '68" and also contributed prominent vocals to the band's 1971 classic, "Echoes".
+Pink Floyd, died of cancer at the age of 65.
+Wright wrote a number of songs for the band in their early years, including "Paint Box", "Remember A Day" and "Summer '68" and also contributed prominent vocals to the group's 1971 classic, "Echoes".
 He will be remembered primarily for "The Great Gig In The Sky", his stately song on 1973's million-selling "Dark Side Of The Moon".

-2010 - ClassicBands.com
+- ClassicBands.com

 September 15

-The New York Parole Board released the transcript of Mark David Chapman's parole hearing in which he told the board that he had also considered killing either Johnny Carson or Elizabeth Taylor, but John Lennon was "top of the list" the day he gunned down the former Beatle.
+The New York Parole Board released the transcript of Mark David Chapman's parole hearing in which he told the committee that he had also considered killing either Johnny Carson or Elizabeth Taylor, but John Lennon was "top of the list" the day he gunned down the former Beatle.
 Chapman agreed with a parole board member that he did the killing for "instant notoriety."

 September 15

-2013 - ClassicBands.com
+- ClassicBands.com

 September 15